abdennourkhorchani/Human-Resources-KPIs/README.md

 **Technical Details**

-* **Data Model:** A star schema data model is used to organize the data.
+* **Data Model:** A Dimension-Only Model is used to organize the data.
-* **DAX Measures:** Several DAX measures are created to calculate key metrics, such as employee turnover rate.
+* **DAX Measures:** Several DAX measures are created to calculate key metrics, such as employee turnover rate, talent retention, leaver staff, Last Hired Active Employee, ...
 * **Visualizations:** The dashboard includes various visualizations, including bar charts, line charts, pie charts, and card visuals.
 * **Filters and Slicers:** Interactive filters and slicers allow users to drill down into specific data segments.